Hate crime arrest made in statue vandalism at North Buffalo church

 The statue and the stone shelf that it sits on were damaged, causing thousands of dollars in damages, said Craig E. Speers, director of New York State Ancient Order of Hibernians District Two.

-In an email exchange between Police Commissioner Joseph Gramaglia and Speers called the act a hate crime by a "terrorist."
-He says the mission of the person who committed the act was to "instill fear in the faithful."
+In an email exchange with Police Commissioner Joseph Gramaglia, Speers called the act a hate crime by a “terrorist.”
+He said the mission of the person who committed the act was to “instill fear in the faithful.”

 “The incident has badly shaken our quiet community in North Buffalo,” Speers, a former St. Rose of Lima vice president, said in the email to Gramaglia.